The Journey Draws to a Close, but Discoveries still Continue

 This sixth article in our series will continue on our “Journey of Discovery Through Time” started in the previous two articles using the signposts and environment information we have gleaned from the summaries of Bible Chapters from articles (2) and (3) in this series and the Questions for reflection in article (3).

-As in the previous articles, to ensure that the journey is easy to follow, the scriptures analysed and discussed will usually be quoted in full for easy reference, enabling repeated re-reading of the context and text to be possible.
+As in the previous articles, to ensure that the journey is easy to follow, the scriptures analyzed and discussed will usually be quoted in full for easy reference, enabling repeated re-reading of the context and text to be possible.
 Of course, the reader is strongly encouraged to read these passages in the Bible directly if possible.

 In this article we will examine the following and make additional discoveries along the way: